Abdulah2003/repo-po-po/README.md

 Hey, hey, hey, hey, hey, hey, hey, hey
 Hey, hey, hey, hey, hey, hey, hey, hey
 Hey, hey, hey, hey, hey, hey, hey, hey

+"This man's just gotta go", declared his enemies
+But the ladies begged, "Don't you try to do it, please" No doubt this Rasputin had lots of hidden charms Though he was a brute, they just fell into his arms Then one night, some men of higher standing
+Set a trap, they're not to blame
+"Come to visit us", they kept demanding
+And he really came

+Ra-Ra-Rasputin, lover of the Russian Queen
+They put some poison into his wine
+Ra-Ra-Rasputin, Russia's greatest love machine
+He drank it all and he said, "I feel fine" Ra-Ra-Rasputin, lover of the Russian Queen
+They didn't quit, they wanted his head
+Ra-Ra-Rasputin, Russia's greatest love machine
+And so they shot him 'til he was dead